 - Are you interested in being able to lift heavy weight intelligently?

-- Are you interested in pursuing heavy lifting without getting injured?
+- Do you have an interest in pursuing heavy lifting without getting injured?

 - Are you looking to get stronger while moving better?

-- Are you interested in a safe and effective approach to your lifting?
+- Are you interested in lifting with a safe and effective approach?

-In order to lift heavy loads you’ve got to understand how to progress your physical strength in order to get there in the first place.
+To lift heavy you’ve got to understand how to progress your physical strength to get there in the first place.
 Everything that involves true progression must take place incrementally over time.

-When it comes to training with heavy weight your approach should always involve a smart plan involving progressive overload so the end result is a healthy dose of strength without the injury!
+When training with heavy weight your approach should always involve a smart plan of progressive overload.
+The end result should be a healthy dose of strength without the injury!

 So If You’re Looking To Lift Heavy What Is The Approach?

-Progressive overload is about consistently and incrementally working to increase either the number of reps you can do with a given movement, or the amount of weight you can lift with a given movement.
+Progressive overload is about consistently and incrementally working to increase the number of reps, or weight you can do.

 If you’re smart and disciplined about progressive overload then you’re going to avoid injuring yourself 90–95% of the time.
-However to prevent the other 5–10% possibility of something negative happening you need to apply the following steps to your training on a consistent basis.
+However to prevent the other 5–10% possibility of something happening you need to apply the following steps to your training.

 Eliminate all muscular restrictions

 I’m constantly having to work with athletes and students on eliminating muscular restrictions.
-Pains and strains are often the result of poor movement and more often than not poor movement can be a result of muscular tightness with even the most experienced lifter.
+Pains and strains are often the result of poor movement.
+More often than not poor movement can be a result of muscular tightness with even the most experienced lifter.